isomerpages/ttsh-chi/pages/Test CHI Co Learning Network.md

 with a focus on driving systems change and transformation.
 Through the network, our partners can collaborate on innovation projects, form communities of practice and exchange knowledge.
-To date, our network has grown to 92 partners across Health Systems, Academ Ai a</p>
-<p>This innovation network promotesco-learning through strong partnerships
-to enable the transformation of our health system.</p>
+To date, our network has grown to 92 partners across Health Systems, Academia, Agencies and Industry.
+This innovation network promotes co-learning through strong partnerships to enable the transformation of our health system.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/iGjKAr6gy6c"></iframe>
 </div>